Regina 7.4 Calculation Engine

 Returns

-a non-zero value indicating the role that this bag plays in this tree decomposition, or zero if type and subtype information are not stored.
+the non-zero integer value of a NiceType constant indicating the role that this bag plays in a nice tree decomposition, or zero if this information is not available.

 ◆ utf8()